Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

 immersed boundary conditions in `foam-extend`

-## Next release - version number : 0.4.3
+## 2020-06-04 - version number : 2020.06

+Moved from *semantic version numbers* (that didn't make sense anymore) to a *date based* version number.

 ### New supported versions